LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 ## Restore the data with oplog replay

 In order to replay the oplogs, a special role is required.
-Let’s create and assign the role to the database user being used for migration.
+Let's create and assign the role to the database user being used for migration.

 ### Create the role
 ```